keithchambers/cloud-patterns-00-bake-vm-image/README.md

         os_tenant_name: 1873c63cf02347f8bcfd1ea76bc0ce06
         os_tenant_id: project-1

      An example ~/vars.yml file is located at ~/cloud-patterns-00-bake-vm-image/vars.yml.example.
-These setting can be obtained by from the Horizon console with clicking 'Download OpenStack RC File' from the 'API Access' tab in the 'Access & Security' menu.
+These setting can be obtained by from the Horizon console with clicking `Download OpenStack RC File` from the `API Access` tab in the `Access & Security` menu.

 # Usage